Stephen Hendry: World Champion and world number one (1989–1999)

-In the 1990–91 season, Hendry became the first player to win five ranking titles in a single season.
-He won his second UK Championship, defeating Davis 16–15 in the final, and his third Masters, defeating Hallett 9–8 in the final after trailing 0–7 and 2–8.
+Hendry became the first player to win five ranking titles in a single season in 1990–91, and equalled Davis's record of eight tournament wins in a season.
+He won his second UK Championship, defeating Davis 16–15 in the final.
+Hendry won six of the first seven frames, but Davis recovered to lead 15–14 and was 49–0 ahead in the 30th frame.
+Hendry won that frame with a break of 57 and then secured the decider to win the title.
+He won his third Masters, defeating Hallett 9–8 in the final after trailing 0–7 and 2–8.
 However, he failed to retain his world title at the 1991 World Championship; he lost 11–13 to Steve James in the quarter-finals, despite having led 11–9, falling victim to the Crucible curse.
+During the season, he earned £694,056.58 in prize money, surpassing the record of £661,490 set by Steve Davis in 1988–89.
+He retained his place at the top of the world rankings with 85 points; Davis was second, with 57 points.

 In the 1991–92 season, he won his fourth Masters, defeating Parrott 9–4 in the final.
 He won his second world title at the 1992 World Championship, where he came from 8–14 behind against White in the final to win ten consecutive frames for an 18–14 victory.
 He achieved his first maximum break in professional competition while playing Thorne in the Matchroom League.